Types of Lake Ice

 The first is a simple and practical classification from Tony Gow.
 For most purposes this is sufficient.

 - Unseeded ice: large crystals with a vertical C axis (aka: type S1 ice, tabular ice, or large grain ice).
-Unseeded ice occurs when the metrological conditions have no snow or ice fog falling onto the water surface to seed it and winds are light allowing crystals to form on the surface
+Unseeded ice occurs when the metrological conditions have no snow or ice fog falling onto the water surface to seed it and winds are light allowing large crystals to form on the surface with out being broken up by waves.

 - Seeded ice: smaller crystals with a more horizontal C axis (aka: S2 ice, small grain ice or columnar ice).
 When many ice particles are available on the water surface the the ice that forms has a large number of small crystals.
 The ice particles can come from snow falling into the water, ice fog particles, dendritic crystals broken by wave action and frazil turbulence from beaking waves.
 The primary ice has crystals roughly 0.05" in diameter (see picture below).
 The ice that forms underneath the primary ice layer start small and get bigger with depth as crystals with a more vertical C axis edge out those with a more horizontal one.